CRYPTO-KU/FaultTolerantSmartGridAggregation/README.md

 - Support simulations with all link combinations.
 - Support simulations with handcrafted link status (figure 3 from the paper).
-- Support parallel simulations for all simulation types.
 - Support simulations with exact failure probability combinations.
 - Add simulations with standard cryptographic key lengths (now we use short keys).